-- Earns no more than \$173,600 in each of the two calendar years that precede the complete taxable year before the program year, to be adjusted upwards in later years for inflation; and - Has a total household income at or below the national poverty level for a family of four, or less than 50 percent of county median household income for both of the previous two years.
+- Earns no more than \$177,300 (for FY2019) in each of the two calendar years that precede the complete taxable year before the program year, to be adjusted upwards in later years for inflation; and - Has a total household income at or below the national poverty level for a family of four, or less than 50 percent of county median household income for both of the previous two years.

-Limited resource producer status may be determined using the USDA Limited Resource Farmer and Rancher Online Self Determination Tool located at https://lrftool.sc.egov.usda.gov/DeterminationTool.aspx?fyYear=2018.
+Limited resource producer status may be determined using the USDA Limited Resource Farmer and Rancher Online Self Determination Tool located at https://lrftool.sc.egov.usda.gov/Determination Tool.aspx?fyYear=2020.
 The automated system calculates and displays adjusted gross farm sales per year and the higher of the national poverty level or county median household income.